-- 3.1 Pursuant to and in accordance with all applicable provisions of Chapter 447, Florida Statutes, the Employer recognizes the F.O.P. as the exclusive bargaining representative for those employees in the defined bargaining unit for the purpose of bargaining collectively in the determination of the wages, hours and terms and conditions for employment of the public employees as defined by PERC in Certification 1440. - 3.2 It is further understood and agreed that a Staff Representative of the Florida State Fraternal Order of Police, Inc will be the official spokesman of the F.O.P. in any matter between the F.O.P. and the Employer..
+- 3.1 Pursuant to and in accordance with all applicable provisions of Chapter 447, Florida Statutes, the Employer recognizes the F.O.P. as the exclusive bargaining representative for those employees in the defined bargaining unit for the purpose of bargaining collectively in the determination of the wages, hours and terms and conditions for employment of the public employees as defined by PERC in the Certification 1390, as amended per PERC order dated September 1, 2009 to include Crime Scene Analyst I and Crime Scene Analyst II. - 3.2 It is further understood and agreed that a Staff Representative of the Florida State Fraternal Order of Police, Inc will be the official spokesman of the F.O.P. in any matter between the F.O.P. and the Employer.